davidgilson/Hexagonal-Power-Bank/README.md

 # Hexagonal-Power-Bank
 Assembly guide and 3D printing models for my modular 18 cell power bank

-_This was entirely designed in Blender, with heavy use of the "Geometry Nodes" function.
-See the [.blend file](Battery-Box-MK2_01.blend) for the 'source file' that created all the STL files._
+_This was entirely designed in [Blender](https://blender.org), with heavy use of the "Geometry Nodes" feature.
+See the [.blend file](Battery-Box-MK2_01.blend) which is the source of all the STL files.
+I supply this file "as is"._

 ![image](./images/banner-sml3.jpg)